nathandaniels/gpsform/README.md

 #Data Collection using Google Forms & Leaflet

 This is a simple web app that uses Google Forms and Leaflet to allow data collection using just a modern web browser.
 Check out the [demo](https://aogdp.github.io/gpsform/) and start collecting!
+Here's a [fullscreen demo](https://aogdp.github.io/gpsform/app/).

 ![](https://raw.githubusercontent.com/aogdp/gpsform/gh-pages/img/gpsform.png)